Cost of Living

 The cost of living in New Zealand is relatively cheap.
 Queenstown is a tourist destination so there is a tourist price at tourist shops and cheaper local prices at shops for locals.
 We help students to find the local prices and also offer cheaper accommodation options in the very centre of Queenstown.
 Below are some examples of approximate prices.
 Please note that the prices do fluctuate.

-Rental accommodation is approximately $200-250 per week in a shared apartment.
-The cost of electricity/bills are usually at a extra cost so it’s important to check what is included and also add this to the weekly cost.
-Most rooms in the centre of Queenstown will cost extra and the prices will fluctuate depending on the season.
+Rental accommodation is approximately NZ$180 per week in a shared apartment or house.
+The cost of electricity and some extra charges will often apply as an extra so check what is included and add this to the weekly cost as well as the costs of transport.
+Rooms in the centre of Queenstown will cost extra and the prices will fluctuate depending on the season.
 Refer to SLEC’s special accommodation options in the very centre of Queenstown.

-We recommend the Remarkable’s Park shopping centre in Frankton for the best value and specials on clothing.
+We recommend the Remarkables Park Shopping Centre in Frankton for the best value and specials.

 - T shirt NZ$15+